-Itemized Deductions-Personal Interest.- For 1993, personal interest expense (such as interest on car loans or credit cards for personal expenses) is not deductible.
-You may have to reduce your itemized deductions if your income is over \$108,450 (\$54,225 if married filing separately).
+Itemized Deductions-You may have to reduce your itemized deductions if your income is over \$114,700 (\$57,350 if married filing separately).
 Get Pub.
 919 for details.

 Standard Deduction-Individuals (Other Than the Elderly or Blind).-The standard deduction has been increased.
-For 1993, the amounts are:
+For 1995, the amounts are: